Management Audit Definition

 Proper training must be provided to the team before executing the audit.

-Example: Management Audit on Construction industries required a specific type of evaluation skills and technics which must be provided before the execution.
+Example: Management audits on Construction industries require specific evaluation skills and techniques, which must be provided before the execution.

 #4 – Time Concern